KaiYeoh/BusinessCase/README.md

 ## Learning Outcomes
 Through this project, I gained valuable experience in:
-- Renewable Energy System Design: Understanding the key components of solar PV farms and battery storage systems
-- Project Planning and Management: Developing timelines, managing budgets, and stakeholder engagement
+- Project Planning and Management
+    - Timeline development ([gantt chart](url), critical path)
+    - Financial planning (top-down and bottom-up costs, budget)
+    - Calculation of cash flows and NPVs'
+    - Stakeholder engagement (power-interest chart)
+    - Task identification (work breakdown structure)
+- Environmental Considerations
+    - Implementation of UN SDGs' to ensure sustainability
-- Environmental Considerations: Applying ISO standards to ensure sustainability and compliance with environmental regulations
+    - Adherence to ISO standards to ensure compliance with environmental regulations
+- Presentation
+    - Preparation and delivery of multiple types of presentations such as oral, roundtable, and video
+- Collaboration and Teamwork
-- Collaboration and Teamwork: Working effectively with a team to achieve project objectives
+    - Working effectively with a team to achieve project objectives
+    - Maintaining clear and consistent communication between team members to ensure alignment, resolve issues, and keep the project on track
 ## Summary
-This project aims to provide a clean, affordable, and reliable energy solution for Victoria, while also supporting local economic development and sustainability goals.
+This project aims to provide us (students) with an understanding of how to develop an engineering project report.
+This includes learning key aspects such as preliminary assessments and project proposal, in-detailed project planning, time and cost estimation methodologies, risk assessment, and sustainability considerations.
+The project simulates a real-world engineering environment, enabling us (students) to gain hands-on experience in managing different phases of a project, from conception to completion, while ensuring alignment with industry standards and best practices.